 A large majority of claimants are denied at the first stage of their claims.
 A majority, during the second stage, reconsideration, of claimants are denied at that level.
 The final level, the hearing stage is where the claimant actually has a hearing in front of a federal administrative law judge.
 Most claimants will have to appear at a hearing before an administrative law judge to be awarded their benefits.

 The Joel Bieber Firm does not charge attorney fees or case relevant costs without it being approved by the Social Security Administration.
 We offer a free consultation and our attorney fees are only collected on your back award.
 Attorneys receive 25% of the back benefits up to a certain amount, which has been set and is approved under federal law.

 We have been told that statistics show that claimants that are represented by a social security disability attorney are much more likely to win their claim.
 An experienced attorney will know what proof the Social Security Administration requires and will be intimately familiar with the voluminous Social Security regulations.
 We will also assist you in making determinations about what important medical evaluations are needed from your treating doctors that are vital to you winning your case.

-Contact an experienced social security disability claims lawyer at the Joel Bieber Firm today for your free initial consultation.
+Contact an experienced social security disability claims lawyer at The Joel Bieber Firm today for your free initial consultation.
 Please fill out the form on this page.